MicrosoftDocs/win32-pr.it-it/desktop-src/VPC/ivmvirtualpc-maximummemorypervm.md

 ## <a name="property-value"></a>Valore proprietà

-Quantità massima consentita, in megabyte, di memoria fisica per ogni macchina virtuale.
+Quantità massima consentita, in megabyte, di memoria fisica per macchina virtuale.

 ## <a name="error-codes"></a>Codici di errore